sashinp1/snake/README.md

 # snake
-An original snake game I created as a class project
+An original snake game I created as a Mobile Development class project.
+Created in Xcode 8.2.1